zeroone2numeral2/kicker-bot/README.md

 Extremely simple Telegram bot that exposes two commands in groups:

-- `/kick` can only be issued by the administrators in reply to another user.
+- `!kick` can only be issued by the administrators in reply to another user.
 The bot will kick the replied-to user
-- `/kickme` will kick the user who issued the command
+- `!kickme` will kick the user who issued the command

 What's the point of having a bot doing this simple tasks that users can do on their own?
 When you are removed from a Telegram group (or leave on your own), you